Category: S

 🌎 Coordinates

-As of the 2020 census, the population of Southborough was approximately 10,000 residents.
-The town has a diverse age range, with a median age of 42.4 years.
-The racial makeup of the town is predominantly White, with a significant percentage of Asian residents, followed by smaller percentages of African American, Hispanic, and other races.
+As of the 2010 census, Standish had a population of approximately 10,139 residents.
+The town has a diverse age range, with a significant number of families and young professionals.
+The racial makeup of the town is predominantly white, with minorities making up a small portion of the population.

 🏞️ Nature & Environment